Key information

 A degree in mathematics shows that you have the ability to think analytically and conveys an intellectual maturity that many employers look for when they hire staff.

-You'll graduate with the skills and understanding to work in many related areas, including:
+You'll graduate with the skills and understanding to work in many related areas, including mathematical modelling, marketing, manufacturing, government research, retail management and the police and armed services.

-Our graduates have worked for companies such as:
+Our graduates and placement students have worked for companies such as:

 - Eddie Stobart Logistics